Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/unicode.rst

 Introduction
 ------------

-The Linux kernel code has been rewritten to use Unicode to map characters to fonts.
+The LinaOS kernel code has been rewritten to use Unicode to map characters to fonts.
 By downloading a single Unicode-to-font table, both the eight-bit character sets and UTF-8 mode are changed to use the font as indicated.